work-apradana/databricks-terraform-examples/aws/aws-databricks-workspace/README.md

 - `dbx-workspace.tf`: Provisions the Databricks workspace and supporting resources.
 - `variables.tf`: Input variables for customizing the deployment.
 Variables are further breakdown into subfiles to indicate where they belong.
 - `outputs.tf`: Useful outputs such as workspace URL.
-- `main.tf`: Intentionally left blank for future module-based deployment.
+- `main.tf`: Intentionally left empty for future submodule-based deployment.

 ## Usage